RandyParedis/autoplay/docs/Styles.md

 - `chromatic` or `dodecatonic`: All 12 notes/pitches of a certain octave are used.
 - `diatonic.major`: The general `major` scale.
 - `diatonic.minor`: The general `minor` scale.
-- `whole-tone` or `hexatonic`: There are only whole tones in between each step in the scale.
+- `whole-tone` or `hexatonic`: There    - Add `chord-progression` option, containing a sequence of chords (as list of chords, joined to a string, using the `-`) are only whole tones in between each step in the scale.
 - `heptatonic.melodic`: The melodic minor scale.
 - `heptatonic.harmonic`: The harmonic minor scale, commonly used from the 17th century to the 20th century.